OpenDocCN/dsai-notes-pt2-zh/docs/scipycon-2017/SciPy 2017（合集） - P34：Bringing the Generic Mapping Tools to Python  SciPy 2017  Leonardo Uieda & Paul - 哒哒哒儿尔 - BV1Cs411A76Y.md

-# SciPy 2017（合集） - P34：Bringing the Generic Mapping Tools to Python  SciPy 2017  Leonardo Uieda & Paul - 哒哒哒儿尔 - BV1Cs411A76Y
+# P34：Bringing the Generic Mapping Tools to Python  SciPy 2017  Leonardo Uieda & Paul - 哒哒哒儿尔 - BV1Cs411A76Y

  >> Good morning， everyone。 Thank you for coming。 Today I'm going to be talking about a project。